WTFAcademy/WTF-Cairo/15_Constructor/readme.md

 ## Constructor

-The `constructor` is a special function which will automatically run once during the contract deployment.
+Same as Solidity, the `constructor` in Cairo is a special function which will automatically run once during the contract deployment.
 It is often used to initialize the parameters of a contract, such as setting the `owner` address:

 ```rust
 #[contract]